NEW COACHING TOOL – PROP TIME AND STICKERS

-Coach Bill Welsh, Armstrong Cycle Club, adds a segment to his practices called 'Prop Time'.
-During this time, he identifies a rider who demonstrated traits of strong character and then presents the rider with a character skill sticker.
+Take the time to add “Prop time” to your practices.
+During this time, identify a rider who demonstrated traits of strong character and present the rider with a character skill sticker.

-This time is not meant to reward a rider with a prize, but it opens up space for reflection and conversation for all riders.
+The time is not meant to reward a rider with a prize, but it opens space for reflection and conversation for all riders.

 Review the seven character skills below.
 There is no particular order.